Policy-Based Routing OpenWrt Package Documentation

 opkg update; opkg install resolveip ip-full

-If you install pbr (and not the pbr-iptables, which brings all necessary legacy dependencies), but want to use pbr in iptables mode on OpenWrt 22.03, you will need to connect to your router via ssh and run the following commands:
+If you want to use dnsmasq’s nft sets support, you will need to install dnsmasq-full instead of the dnsmasq.
+To do that, connect to your router via ssh and run the following commands:

 opkg update